RedHatTraining/DO313-apps/README.md

 # do313-apps

+* This repo will have a branch for every GE in the book that need the applications in different states: only authentication, with authz with roles, with authz with oauth2 scopes...
+* The student DOES NOT touch source code, only config files if needed
-These applications authenticate and authorize the users using a RH-SSO server listening on 8180.
+* These applications authenticate and authorize the users using a RH-SSO server listening on 8180.
+Will need to change to DNS names and ports from the classroom.

 ![OIDC architecture](do313-apps.png "Title")